thixotropist/ghidra_decompiler_plugins/Readme.md

 What's pending:

-* Vector stanzas often consists of short loops with scalar registers assigned for source pointer, destination pointer, and counts.
+* Vector stanzas often consist of short loops with scalar registers assigned for source pointer, destination pointer, and counts.
   Ghidra generally considers these scratch registers as having larger scope.
 If the loop is absorbed into a function call like `vector_memcpy` these register varnodes need to be deleted along with their descendants.
 Figuring out when this is safe is more art than science.